15 August 2017

 The wonderful thing about assessment centres is that you’ll be tested in a variety of situations against a range of criteria.
 Therefore, where you lack in one area, you can easily excel in another.

-In short, if you own your mistakes, rise above them and focus on the next task.
+In short, own your mistakes, rise above them and focus on the next task.